-Nature of Instructions - Daily work is self planned based on understanding of the facility goals, patient treatment plans, and expectations for the quality assurance process.
+Nature of Instructions - Daily work is self planned based on understanding of the facility goals and patient treatment/habilitation plans, and expectations for the quality assurance process.
 Special assignments may come from the director or the quality assurance committee.

-Nature of Review - Administrative review is received from the director; clinical review is received from clinical services director and quality assurance committee.
-Surveying agencies would periodically review standards and regulations compliance.
+Nature of Review - Administrative review is received from facility director; clinical review is received from clinical services director and quality assurance committee.
+Surveying agencies would periodically review for compliance to standards and regulations.

-Scope of Decisions - Employee's work has a direct effect on the facility's compliance with standards and certification requirements.
+Scope of Decisions - Employees' work has a direct effect on the facility's compliance with standards and accreditation requirements.

-Consequence of Decisions - Employee's work has impact on the ability of the operation to maintain compliance with standards and requirements which could reduce reimbursement for services.
+Consequences of Decisions - Employees' work has impact on the ability of facility to maintain compliance with standards and requirements which could affect the facility's eligibility for reimbursement for services.